U.S. SEC charges China affiliates of top accounting firms

 SINGAPORE Oil rose on Tuesday, supported by an OPEC-led effort to cut output, but rising production elsewhere kept prices within the narrow range that has contained them so far this year.

-WASHINGTON/NEW YORK U.S. regulators on Monday charged the Chinese arms of five top accounting firms with securities violations over their refusal to produce certain audit papers for U.S.-listed Chinese companies.
+WASHINGTON U.S. regulators on Monday charged the Chinese arms of five top accounting firms with securities violations over their refusal to produce certain audit papers, raising questions about whether talks between the United States and China to resolve the issue have stalled.

+The Securities and Exchange Commission began proceedings against the Chinese affiliates of Deloitte, KPMG, PricewaterhouseCoopers, BDO and Ernst & Young.

-The SEC said it has been seeking documents related to investigations of possible wrongdoing at nine China-based companies.
+The SEC has been seeking documents related to investigations of possible wrongdoing at nine China-based companies, the agency said.
 Chinese secrecy laws have stymied efforts to obtain audit documents that investigators need to determine whether there were accounting irregularities.

 An administrative law judge will schedule a hearing to determine potential sanctions against the Chinese arms of the accounting firms, the SEC said.

-It was unclear whether the SEC's new posture will result in financial penalties and discourage the firms from working with certain Chinese companies, or if the move was designed to force a breakthrough in the larger negations.

-In July, the SEC disclosed it was in discussions with Chinese regulators on cross-border cooperation, including access to documents.
+In July the agency disclosed it was in discussions with Chinese regulators on cross-border cooperation, including access to documents.
 The Monday action suggests those talks have not progressed to the SEC's satisfaction.

 "Firms that conduct audits knowing they cannot comply with laws requiring access to these work papers face serious sanctions," SEC enforcement director Robert Khuzami said in a statement announcing the action.